jvbriones/jvbriones.github.io/docs/dev/management/books.md

 - A bad strategy is a list of things to do, or a set of goals.
 - A good strategy is a coherent set of actions that are designed to overcome a key challenge.
 - The diagnosis defines or explains the nature of the challenge.
+What’s holding you back from reaching your goals?
+A theory outlining the core challenge.
+This aims to pinpoint the underlying cause(s) at work.
+For instance, "an excessive number of tasks in progress is hindering our ability to complete any, causing us to fall further behind each sprint" could serve as an effective diagnosis.
 - The guiding policy is an overall approach chosen to cope with or overcome the obstacles identified in the diagnosis.
+Like the guardrails on a highway, the guiding policy directs and constrains action in certain directions without defining exactly what shall be done.
-- Coherent actions are feasible coordinated policies, resource commitments, and actions designed to carry out the guiding policy.
+- Coherent actions journey - A set of actions that dictates how the guiding policy will be carried out.
+The actions should be cohesive, meaning the allocation of resources, policies, and mutually supportive (not conflicting or operating independently).